If putting up Christmas decorations early is wrong, we don’t want to be right

 If you are a person who breaks out the Christmas tree and garland as soon as the last trick-or-treater comes to your door (ahem), good news.
 Studies show us early decorators may make us happier people all around.
+That’s right — people who put up Christmas decorations early may be happier.

 There are two types of people in this world — the ones who can’t wait to drape every square inch of our homes in holiday cheer and the stick-in-the-muds.
 If you aren’t playing Christmas music come July, we can’t be friends.
 And it turns out doing so can make those of us who decorate early feel happier and more connected to our happy childhood memories.